Isuru Udana

 Kande Arachchige Isuru Udana Tillakaratna (ඉසුරු උදාන; born 17 February 1988) is a former Sri Lankan cricketer who represented Sri Lanka internationally in limited over formats.
 He currently plays domestic cricket for Tamil Union and Wayamba.
-Primarily a left arm fast bowler, Udana evolved as an all-rounder in late 2018.
+Primarily a left-arm fast bowler, Udana evolved as an all-rounder in late 2018.
 On 31 July 2021, Udana announced his retirement from international cricket.

 Domestic and franchise career

 Udana made his first-class and List A cricket debuts whilst playing for the Sri Lanka A team during their tour to South Africa in August and September 2008.
-He subsequently went on to play for Tamil Union in both forms during the 2008–09 season.
+He subsequently went on to play for Tamil Union in both formats during the 2008–09 season.
 He was then selected by Wayamba to play in both the first-class and Twenty20 portions of the Sri Lankan Inter-Provincial Cricket Tournament.
-In the Twenty20 final against Basnahira South he was named Man of the Match after taking 4–31, including 4 of the top 5 batsman.
+In the Twenty20 final against Basnahira South he was named Man of the Match after taking 4–31, his scalps being 4 of the top 5 batsmen.
 He was also named player of the tournament.